Mississippi clinic ends challenge of near-ban on abortion

 Another federal judge has lifted similar blocks on abortion restrictions in recent weeks.
 The Indiana Legislature is expected to take action on additional abortion restrictions during a special session that starts Monday.

-After the girl’s abortion was in the news, Attorney General Todd Rokita told Fox News that he would investigate if Bernard violated any laws, though he made no specific allegations of wrongdoing.

-A 27-year-old man was charged last week in Columbus, Ohio, with raping the girl.

 Willingham reported from Charleston, West Virginia.
-Associated Press writers Tom Davies and Arleigh Rodgers in Indianapolis contributed to this report.
+Associated Press writer Tom Davies contributed from Indianapolis.

-This story has been corrected to show that West Virginia Attorney General Patrick Morrisey’s office has filed a motion to the state Supreme Court asking for a stay to keep the state’s abortion ban in place while his office proceeds with an appeal.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.